 Ela took the example of a tailor, Khana, whose abusive husband’s attitude changed for the better when she became financially independent.
 She narrates, “Khana, a Sindhi tailor in Dariapur was homebound.
 In the afternoon while her husband was sleeping she would go out of the house to sell her products for a small profit.
 Her husband ordered her to stay at home where she belonged.”

 “But, on the same day, Khana was back at the shop making her rounds.
 When she returned home she found her husband waiting with a stick in his hand furious.
 He hit her until the neighbours intervened.
 Khana was still back at the shop.
 A few days later a cooperative offered Khana a job at Rs 500.
 A few days later Khana’s husband arrived at her workplace with a hot tiffin lunch from his side.”

 “Like Khana women going out to work faced similar reactions from their husbands and family in varying degrees.
 But gaining economic security helped them to settle their domestic problems with some confidence.”

 Coping with unexpected capital erosion:

 Ela has observed that capital erosion can happen at an instant for poor women.
-She says, “A bout of ill health, riots, curfews, earthquakes, floods, famines and HIVs can wipe out life time savings in an instant.
-Seva (the grassroot development initiative founded by Ela) began to realize that insurance is an essential component.”
+She says, “A bout of ill health, riots, curfews, earthquakes, floods, famines and HIVs can wipe out life savings in an instant.
+Seva (the grassroots development initiative founded by Ela) began to realize that insurance is an essential component.”

-“We encouraged long term financial planning and asset building programmes among women.
+“We encouraged long-term financial planning and asset building programmes among women.
 We encouraged women to go for insurance coverage for sickness and accidents.
 The government can support such efforts by contributing equity.
 This needs a major policy shift at the national level.”

 “Public money available from government plans and projects have remained long distant from women.
 Though recently more public policies and programmes have been focused on women to come out of poverty.
 But this is still not enough.”